Chains of reproducing kernel Hilbert spaces generated by unimodular functions: Introduction

-{\bf Acknowledgments}~ This work was supported by JSPS KAKENHI Grant Number JP17K05163.
+{\bf Acknowledgments}~ This work was supported by JSPS KAKENHI Grant Number JP17K05163 and JP23K03050.
 This work was also supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.